AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/configure-gcs-audience-sourcing.md

 description: Learn how to connect a [!DNL Google Cloud Storage] bucket as a self-service audience source in Real-Time CDP Collaboration, including prerequisites, authentication, field mapping, scheduling, and validation.
 audience: admin, publisher, advertiser
 badgelimitedavailability: label="Limited Availability" type="Informative" url="https://helpx.adobe.com/legal/product-descriptions/real-time-customer-data-platform-collaboration.html newtab=true"
-exl-id: 8f4e2b91-6c3d-4a1f-9e82-7b5d4c3a2f10
 ---

 # Configure [!DNL Google Cloud Storage] for audience sourcing

 Follow the steps in this guide to connect your [!DNL Google Cloud Storage] (GCS) bucket to Adobe Real-Time CDP Collaboration and begin sourcing first-party audience data through the UI.

-## Overview {#overview}

-[!DNL Google Cloud Storage] audience sourcing lets you connect a GCS bucket directly to Collaboration and ingest first-party audience data without engineering support.
+Connect a GCS bucket to Collaboration to ingest first-party audience data directly without engineering support.
 Once connected, Collaboration sources audiences from your bucket on a recurring schedule and makes them available for activation and overlap analysis within your collaboration projects.
 Sourcing your audiences is a required step before they can be activated or used in overlap analysis with collaborators.

 This guide covers the end-to-end configuration workflow: preparing prerequisites, authenticating your GCS bucket, reviewing auto-mapped identity fields, scheduling data refresh, and confirming that sourcing completed successfully.